-What the heck are Pumpkin Snackles?
+What the heck are Pumpkin Snackles?!

-Well, they are a festive twist on my Oat Snackles from Let Them Eat Vegan.
+These are not the first snackles, however.
+They are a festive twist on my Oat Snackles from Let Them Eat Vegan.

 - 1 1/2 cups rolled oats use certified gluten-free for that option

 - 1 cup oat flour use certified gluten-free for that option

 - pinch cloves optional

 - 1 1/2 tbsp ground chia you can buy it pre-ground, or grind seeds in a high-powered blender or coffee/spice grinder